UNINETTSigma2/documentation/tutorials/guides/cuda_translating-tools.md

 ```
 **_Step 1.1_**
 Set up environment variables to be able to work from /install directory
 This is the easiest solution.
-For more advanced usage(ie. wanting to modify Clacc, see "Usage from Build directory": (https://github.com/llvm-doe-org/llvm-project/blob/clacc/main/README.md))
+For more advanced usage(ie. wanting to modify `Clacc`, see "Usage from Build directory": (https://github.com/llvm-doe-org/llvm-project/blob/clacc/main/README.md))

 ```console
 $ export PATH=`pwd`/../install/bin:$PATH